thejaswini928/thejaswini928/README.md

 ## Hi I'm Thejaswini 👋

 🎯 Aspiring Data Analyst
 📍 India
+🌍 Aspiring to study & work in Ireland

 an aspiring Data Analyst with a background in Computer Science, Finance, and Compliance (KYC).
 I’m building hands-on skills in SQL, Excel, and Power BI by working on real-world datasets.
 My goal is to use data to support better business and risk decisions.

 I am passionate about analyzing data and converting it into meaningful business insights.
 Currently building strong hands-on projects in data analytics tools..